As a teenager I was the despair of my mother who quite rightly feared I was unemployable.

 I still don’t know why the head chef let an English girl into his kitchen.

-My long suffering husband and family have eaten a lot of Tofu since then (or Toe Food as one small boy complained to his mother) , I know they like it really.
+My long suffering husband and family have eaten a lot of Tofu since then (or Toe Food as one small boy complained to his mother) .

 We moved on to Moscow and the States where I had varying love affairs with their food offerings.